 Although we are happy to deal with dispensary queries by phone we regret we do not take requests for repeat medicines by phone.

-Please allow three full working days (Monday to Friday) for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow five full working days (Monday to Friday) for prescriptions to be processed and remember to take weekends and bank holidays into account.

 Holly Tree Surgery Dispensary